 - The impact of Internet on the organization

-- From e-Commerce to e-Business
+- From e-Commerce to Digital Business (e-Business)

-- The e-Business (r)evolution
+- The e-Business evolution

-- Taxonomies of e-business models
+- Some taxonomies of e-business models and case studies

-- A roadmap for e-business adoption
+- A methodological roadmap for e-business adoption

 - e-Business platforms (Customer Relationship Management - CRM; Supply Chain Management - SCM; Enterprise Resource Planning - ERP)